jasperquak/dutch_household_waste/README.md

 # Dutch household waste

-In this project, I explore data about Dutch household waste in the years 2001-2020.
+In this project, we'llexplore data about Dutch household waste in the years 2001-2020.
 Study topics include:
 * waste per person, including trends over time
 * breakdown of waste into different waste types
 * correlation between waste figures and municipality characteristics